Skip to Main Content

 How To Spot The Signs of Joint Pain in Dogs

 If your dog is suffering from joint pain, the quality of their life could be greatly impacted.
-Today, our Gold Canyon vets talk about the different kinds of joint pain in dogs and the treatments available.
+Today, our Gold Canyon, Arizona vets talk about the different kinds of joint pain in dogs and the treatments available.

 Dogs of all ages and breeds can develop joint pain, however, it is seen more often in geriatric dogs.
 What many dog owners think to be is their pups "slowing down", could often be the result of joint pain instead of just old age.
 If joint pain goes untreated it often leads to more serious conditions or injuries in the future.
 In this post, our vets discuss the types, causes, symptoms, and treatments for dog joint pain.